 Formerly pale-skinned children without energy were given water in which he had let rust a nail for several days?
 When there were no pharmacies, mothers knew that water or rusty red water sources were the best to increase iron intake in the age of growth.

-The best way to take iron supplements if recommended is in the morning at breakfast with a glass of freshly squeezed orange juice or kiwi to facilitate maximum absorption of iron.
+The best way to take iron supplements for example MegaFood or Rainbow Light etc if recommended is in the morning at breakfast with a glass of freshly squeezed orange juice or kiwi to facilitate maximum absorption of iron.
 If you have digestive problems with supplements, it is best to take the pill at night after a dinner that includes protein and a glass of orange juice.
 If iron supplements will cause constipation, increasing the dose of fiber each day.